 8. Discover imagiNATIONS, the family activity center at that National Museum of the American Indian.
 Be sure to check the schedule for open hours and any special activities.
 2022 Update: The museum is open but imagiNATIONS is closed.

 9. Jet out to the Steven F. Udvar-Hazy Center, the Dulles arm of the National Air & Space Museum, to see a giant hangar full of aviation and space artifacts.
 Admission is free, but parking in the lot is $15/vehicle.

 14. Foster an interest in art at the National Gallery.
 The East Building underwent a big renovation a few years ago and is better than ever.
 The “sparkly” moving sidewalk between the East and West Buildings is always a hit.
 And don’t forget to check to see if any family programs are on the schedule.

 15. Head to the National Building Museum for playtime in the PLAY WORK BUILD and activities in the Great Hall.
 Check to see what other current exhibits might appeal to young guests, too.
 The Summer Block Party exhibit is always a seasonal must-do.
-Admission is regularly $7-12 for the exhibits, $12-16 with LAWN, too.
+Admission is regularly $7-12 for the exhibits.
 (Tip: There is no admission fee for museum members, and a family membership is just $90/year.
 For those who visit often, this is well worth it!)